 - Choosing not to breastfeed.
 Not breastfeeding can raise the risk.

 - Using hormone-based prescriptions.
-This includes using hormone replacement therapy during menopause for more than 5 years and taking certain types of birth control pills.
+This includes using hormone replacement therapy during menopause for more than five years and taking certain types of birth control pills.

 Non-controllable risk factors for breast cancer